redislabs-training/ru204/admin-training/lab-setup/vm-config-overview/README.md

 2. DNS config
 3. VNC config.

-Each stage produces a snapshot, image, and template.
+Each stage produces a VM snapshot, image, and template.

 Stages 2 and 3 also produce DNS and VNC Docker images, stored in GCR.